emiliosheinz/full-cycle-microservices-based-architecture/README.md

 1. **BFF (Backend for Frontend):** This pattern involves creating a separate backend service for each frontend application.
 Each BFF service is tailored to the needs of a specific frontend application.
 This helps to reduce the complexity of the frontend and also the amount of data transferred between the frontend and backend, for example.

+1. **Secret Manager:** This pattern involves using a centralized service to manage secrets, such as API keys, passwords, and certificates.
+This helps to improve security by centralizing the management of secrets and reducing the risk of exposure.

+1. **Logs standardization:** This pattern involves standardizing the format and structure of logs across services.
+It helps to improve observability and monitoring by making it easier to search, analyze, and correlate logs from different services.

+1. **Opent Telemety:** This pattern involves using open-source tools like Prometheus, Grafana, and Jaeger to monitor and trace services.
+It helps you to  improve observability and performance by providing insights into the behavior of multiple services working together.

+1. **Service Template:** This pattern involves creating a template for new services that includes common features like health checks, logging, and metrics.
+It helps to improve consistency and reduce the time required to develop new services.

 [^3]: https://github.com/emiliosheinz/full-cycle-api-gateway